alexflip1990/Gentlemans-cutz/README.md

 - Blog section and registration content came from Code Institutes 'I think therefore I blog' walkthrough this was used as a base for my project.
 - Additional content was created using Bootstrap to which I made some changes to the content that it supplies.
-- Fonts where taken from google fonts
+- Fonts where taken from [google fonts](https://fonts.google.com/)
-- Images where take from Unsplash.com
+- Images where take from [Unsplash](https://unsplash.com/s/photos/barber-shop)
-- Icons were taken from fontawesome
+- Icons were taken from [fontawesome](https://fontawesome.com/)

 ## Credits

 - I used both walkthrough projects created by Code Institute to help me create this project
   - "I think therefor I blog" I created authentication and the blog section based on this walkthrough project.
   - "Hello Django" I created my CRUD functionalities based on this walkthrough project.
-  - I got inspiration for me model from WEBSITE LINK GOES HERE
+  - I got inspiration for me model from [Doctors booking model](https://blog.devgenius.io/django-tutorial-on-how-to-create-a-booking-system-for-a-health-clinic-9b1920fc2b78)

 ## Acknowledgements